Kymatio: Scattering Transforms in Python

 \section{Abstract}

-The wavelet scattering transform is an invariant signal representation suitable for many signal processing and machine learning applications.
-We present the \kymatio software package, an easy-to-use, high-performance Python implementation of the scattering transform in 1D, 2D, and 3D that is compatible with modern deep learning frameworks.
-All transforms may be executed on a GPU (in addition to CPU), offering a considerable speedup over CPU implementations.
+The wavelet scattering transform is an invariant and stable signal representation suitable for many signal processing and machine learning applications.
+We present the \kymatio software package, an easy-to-use, high-performance Python implementation of the scattering transform in 1D, 2D, and 3D that is compatible with modern deep learning frameworks, including \textit{PyTorch} and \textit{TensorFlow}/\textit{Keras}.
+The transforms are implemented on both CPUs and GPUs, the latter offering a significant speedup over the former.
 The package also has a small memory footprint.
-The source code, documentation, and examples are available under a BSD license at \url{https://www.kymat.io}.
+Source code, documentation, and examples are available under a BSD license at \url{https://www.kymat.io}.